HASwitchPlate/openHASP-custom-component/README.md

 ## TODO

-- Detect idleness and dim - wake on touch [ ]
 - Replace `src` with a template [ ]
 - Auto-discovery [ ]
 - Support more button types [ ]